 a cancer that starts in connective tissue, such as cartilage, fat, muscle, or bone.

-a study using either x-rays or radioisotopes to make images of internal body organs.
-See also bone scan, brain scan, computed tomography scan, imaging studies, magnetic resonance imaging, nuclear medicine scan, radioisotope, x-ray.
+a test that uses x-rays, magnets, sound waves, or radioisotopes to make images of internal body organs and structures.
+See also imaging tests, bone scan, brain scan, computed tomography scan, magnetic resonance imaging, nuclear medicine scan, radioisotope, x-ray.

 device used in nuclear medicine scans to detect radioactivity and make pictures that help diagnose cancer and other diseases.
 See also nuclear medicine, nuclear medicine scan.

-an imaging study in which a radioactive tracer is put into a vein to find breast cancer cells.
-The tracer attaches to breast cancer cells.
-It is a newer technique that may help evaluate women with abnormal mammograms, and is still being studied as doctors try to improve its usefulness.
-See also imaging studies, mammogram. radioisotope.
+an imaging test in which a radioactive tracer is put into a vein to help find breast cancer.
+The tracer accumulates in the breasts, and different tracer patterns can show “hot spots” or areas of greater activity.
+This test may help evaluate women with abnormal mammograms, and is still being studied as doctors try to improve its usefulness.
+Also called breast specific gamma imaging (BSGI) or molecular breast imaging (MBI).
+See also imaging tests, mammogram, nuclear medicine scan, radioisotope.

 the search for disease, such as cancer, in people who do not have any symptoms.
 For example, screening tests for colon cancer include colonoscopy and the fecal occult blood test.
 Some of the same tests used for screening may also be used as diagnostic tests, which look for cancer in a person after there is some sign of a problem.
 For instance, a colonoscopy would be a diagnostic test if it was used in a person who had blood in the stool or symptoms of a blockage.
 See also colon, colonoscopy, fecal occult blood test.